Q Radio Belfast: Affiliates

 Under the ownership of Owen Oyston, CityBeat had a couple of short lived affiliate stations on AM, namely Goldbeat 828 (Formerly Townland Radio) in Cookstown, and Heartbeat 1521 (formerly Radio 1521) in Craigavon.
 Citybeat handed back the licences to the Radio Authority just two years after buying the stations due to lack of commercial viability.
 Heartbeat was on the air from 1996 to 1999 and Goldbeat broadcast between 1995 and 1999.
 The licence for Craigavon has to date never been re-advertised however Cookstown was re-advertised on FM in 2002 and was granted back to Citybeat (by then under new ownership of CN group) in February 2003 Mid FM was launched as the local radio station for Mid-Ulster (from the same building and studio as Townland/Goldbeat broadcast).
 In 2006 Citybeat sold the station to Northern Media (owners of Ballymena 7fm); they rebranded the station to Six FM.

-From 2000 to 2004, Citybeat also broadcast RSL stations Castle FM in Carrickfergus and Bangor FM in Bangor to support local festivals.
+From 2000 to 2004, Citybeat also broadcast restricted service licence (RSL) stations Castle FM in Carrickfergus and Bangor FM in Bangor to support local festivals.
 In August 2000 Citybeat also provided Fast FM in Irvinestown as a trial broadcast for the pending commercial licence for Omagh and Enniskillen.
 The licence was later awarded to Q Network Radios Q101.2.